Learn Technical Chart Analysis: Merging Technicals with Mass Psychology for Better Trades

 Example:

-During the Dot-Com Bubble of the late 1990s, greed fueled an unsustainable rise in tech stock valuations.
+During the Dot-Com Bubble of the late 1990s, greed-fueled an unsustainable rise in tech stock valuations.
 Those who understood the psychological underpinnings of the mania, combined with technical signals of an overbought market, positioned themselves to exit at the right time before the crash, avoiding devastating losses.

 Sentiment Indicators: A Guide Through Market Turbulence

 Sentiment indicators such as bullish-bearish ratios and neutral readings provide a quantitative way to measure market psychology.
 These metrics show when the crowd is overwhelmingly optimistic (a warning of potential market tops) or excessively pessimistic (often signaling market bottoms).
-Behavioral patterns described by Adam Smith, the father of economics, support this, as he pointed out that crowd behavior often diverges from rational self-interest, a phenomenon highly relevant in today’s trading.
+Behavioural patterns described by Adam Smith, the father of economics, support this, as he pointed out that crowd behaviour often diverges from rational self-interest, a phenomenon highly relevant in today’s trading.

 When neutral readings rise into the 50-55 range, it suggests that investors are paralyzed by uncertainty—neither overly bullish nor bearish.
 This often results in a holding pattern, with few taking risks.
 This uncertainty creates a prime backdrop for the astute trader to prepare for the next major move, as a shift in sentiment is often followed by significant market activity.